My awards for the best sites to give you the best way to learn French online for free!

 Bit of a tricky one this – Jennifer Wagner’s site, which comes highly recommended from many sources – has a blog (over 700 articles), many free French lessons, and her resource page is also really, really good.
 Even though French is her second language (and the one most heavily featured) over 20 language tutorials appear on the site.
 So I’m decided to filter her site 3 times over, and a hearty congratulations.
 Excellent and a must-look as soon as possible.

-We say: au sommet de son art !
+We say in French: au sommet de son art !

 Government of Québec